StevensND/switch-port-mods/Dave The Diver/[010097F018538000]/readme.md

 The nsobid and offset/address previously used **have changed**.

 > [!TIP]
 So ...
-If you had the previous mod uploaded before 12 May 2024, please update it and use the new one, which is compatible with the new version: v1.0.1.598 .
+If you had the previous mod uploaded before 12 May 2024, please update it and use the new one, which is compatible with the new version: v1.0.1.598.

 ## FPS Options

-- 60FPS
+- 60 FPS
 - Uncap FPS

 ## Instructions

 1. Click on the folder of the mod that you want to use.
 Then click on the .pchtxt file and finally click on the arrow icon (Download Raw File) to download the mod.
 2. Now open your emulator (Yuzu or Ryujinx).
 Right click on the game and Open Mod Data Location (Yuzu)/Open Mods Directory (Ryujinx).
-3. Create a new folder in the directory you just opened and name it 60FPS for instance.
+3. Create a new folder in the directory you just opened and name it `60FPS` for instance.
 Open this folder and create another folder inside it.
 Name this new folder exefs.
 Finally open this last created folder and paste the corresponding .pchtxt file there.

 Your path should be something like this: `60FPS\exefs\1.0.1.598.pchtxt`